 At AB we pride ourselves on telling great stories for our clients.
 We use Infographics to provide impactful solutions that can change the way people find, experience and interact with our stories.

-Earlier this month, we attended a ‘Storytelling with Infographics’ course at The Bridge in London, run by experienced information designer and visual communicator Nigel Hawtin.
+We recently attended a ‘Storytelling with Infographics’ course at The Bridge in London, run by experienced information designer and visual communicator Nigel Hawtin.

 The aim was for us to build on our knowledge of infographics to further enhance our storytelling and data visualisation.